marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

     ``-go-moltype`` flag.
  2) Use the contact map to generate a set of non-bonded parameters between specific pairs of ``CA`` atoms in your molecule with strength 9.414 kJ/mol (changed through the ``-go-eps`` flag).
- 3) Eliminate any parameters which are shorter than 0.3 nm and longer than 1.1 nm, or are closer than 3 residues in the molecular graph.
+ 3) Eliminate any contacts which are shorter than 0.3 nm and longer than 1.1 nm, or are closer than 3 residues in the molecular graph.
 These options are flexible through the ``-go-low`` and ``-go-up`` flags.
  4) If the contact map finds any atoms within contact range defined, but are *also* within 3 residues of each other, then the contacts are removed.
 This is defined through the ``-go-res-dist`` flag.

-As a result, along with the standard output of martinize2 (ie. itp files for your molecules, a generic .top file, a coarse grained structure file), you will get two extra files: ``go_atomtypes.itp`` and ``go_nbparams.itp``.
+As a result, along with the standard output of martinize2 (*i.e.* itp files for your molecules, a generic .top file, a coarse grained structure file), you will get two extra files: ``go_atomtypes.itp`` and ``go_nbparams.itp``.
 The atomtypes file defines the new virtual sites as atoms for your system, and the nbparams file defines specific non-bonded interactions between them.